 - (b) According to the information and explanations given to us, there are no statutory dues of Income Tax, Sales Tax, Wealth Tax, Service Tax, Duty of Customs, Duty of Excise, Value Added Tax, Goods and Services tax, Cess on account of any dispute, which have not been deposited. - viii.
-There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - ix. (a) In our opinion and according to the information and explanations given to us, the company has not defaulted in repayment of loan or borrowing to a bank or dues to the debenture holders of the company. - (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (c) On an overall examination of the financial statements of the Company, the Term loans were applied for the purpose for which the loans were obtained. - (d) On an overall examination of the financial statements of the Company, funds raised on short term basis have, prima facie, not been used during the year for long-term purposes by the Company. - (e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, Associates or joint ventures. - (f) The Company has not raised any loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies hence reporting on clause 3(ix) (f) of the Orders not applicable. - x. (a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - (b) The company has made a private placement of optionally convertible debenture during the year under review and the requirement of section 42 of The Companies Act, 2013 have been complied with, as regards thereto.
-According to the information and explanations given to us, the amounts so raised have prima-facie used for the purposes for which these were raised. - xi. (a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - (b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - (c) No whistle-blower complaints have been received during the year by the Company.
+There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - ix. (a) The Company has not taken any loans or other borrowings from any lender.
+Hence reporting under clause 3(ix) (a) of the Order is not applicable. - (b) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority. - (c) The Company has not taken any term loan during the year and there are no outstanding term loans at the beginning of the year and hence, reporting under clause 3(ix)(c) of the Order is not applicable. - (d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that no funds raised on short-term basis have been used for long-term purposes by the Company. - (e) The Company does not hold any investment in any subsidiary, associate or joint venture (as defined under the Act) during the year ended 31 March 2023.
+Accordingly, clause 3(ix)(e) is not applicable. - (f) The Company does not hold any investment in any subsidiary, associate or joint venture (as defined under the Act) during the year ended 31 March 2023.
+Accordingly, clause 3(ix)(f) is not applicable. - x. (a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any private placement or preferential allotment of shares or fully or partly convertible debentures during the year and hence reporting under clause 3(x)(b) of the Order is not applicable. - xi. (a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - (b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - (c) No whistle-blower complaints have been received during the year by the Company.
 Accordingly, the reporting under clause 3(xi)(c) of the Order is not applicable to the Company. - xii.
 As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the reporting under clause 3(xii) of the Order is not applicable to the Company. - xiii.
-In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards. - xiv. (a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - (b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures.
+In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards. - xiv.
+In our opinion and based on our examination, the Company does not required to have an internal audit system as per provisions of the Companies Act.